A Jew and a Gentile Discuss

 Don’t keep us all to yourself!
 Share the podcast with people you know.
 Let them in on these exciting conversations, and spark some of your own discussions among friends.
-Another way to help spread the word to others about the podcast is to leave a review about A Jew and A Gentile Discuss.
+Leaving a review about A Jew and A Gentile Discuss will also help spread the word to others about the podcast.

 Follow and Engage

 Keep up with us by following and engaging with us on social media under the handle A Jew and A Gentile Discuss.

 Do you have a comment or question?